-Ian Ritchie Architects were commissioned by Chelsfield plc* in December 1997 to re-conceive a Master Plan and Architecture for the urban regeneration of approximately 15 hectares at White City, London, as a local and regional shopping and leisure destination of 600,000sq ft together with the creation of new public transport interchanges for west London.
+Ian Ritchie Architects were commissioned by Chelsfield plc* to re-conceive a Master Plan and Architecture for the urban regeneration of approximately 15 hectares at White City, London, as a local and regional shopping and leisure destination of 600,000sq ft together with the creation of new public transport interchanges for west London.

 Our thinking presented the client with an opportunity to envisage a first phase of development almost twice the size to more than 1 million sq.ft. of retail and leisure along with the potential to expand this to nearly 2 million sq.ft.

 Our thinking and design was based on certain specific objectives:

 – embracing connexity and specifically integrating Shepherd’s Bush Centre

 – the environmental safeguarding of existing residential areas

 – a master plan allowing future expansion both internally and externally

 – an urban design which responds to the existing physical infrastructure